jzstraley/docsref/docs/im-guide/neuro/cns-disease/cortex/seizures.md

         - May worsen myoclonic seizures in some patients, not preferred
         - Safe in pregnancy
     - Topiramate
-        - Teratogenic, good for comorbid migraines
+        - Teratogenic, good for co-morbid migraines

 ## Nonconvulsive Status Epilepticus

 - Suspect in critically ill pts who have AMS w/o clear cause
 - Symptoms
     - Coming off propofol and not waking up w/twitching
 - Diagnosis: Continuous EEG for 24 hours

 ## Convulsive Status Epilepticus (CSE)

 - GTCS for > 5 minutes or two GTCS within 5 minutes of each other without regaining consciousness or return to mental baseline
 - Treatment
     - A) Intubation +/- Thiamine + IV glucose